atopile/atopile/docs/install.md

 ### Browsing packages

 The [atopile package registry](https://packages.atopile.io) contains a list of existing ato packages.
-Packages usually contain components, modules footprints and layout that can be reused in other projects.
+Packages usually contain components, module footprints, and layouts that can be reused in other projects.

 A package usually points to a git repository that contains the design files, in a similar fashion to a standard atopile project.